Leaky Gut Natural Treatments

 The dietary regimen for leaky gut is somewhat restrictive, but the benefits of eliminating leaky gut and ALL of its symptoms are countless.

 Diet is just as important if not more important than supplementation.
-But, do speed the recovery, I find it is more important to treat intestinal dysbiosis than any other supplement therapy.
-The only line of products I currently use are Supreme Nutrition products for the treatment of intestinal dysbiosis.
+But, supplements can address the root cause of stealth infection that is often lingering.
+I find it is more important to treat intestinal dysbiosis than any other supplement therapy.
+The two most common products that I use for leaky gut are Chinese Coptis and Neem Leaf by AMG Naturals.